MarketAlly/MarketAlly.AIPlugin/MarketAlly.AIPlugin/README.md

 ## AI Model Support

-The framework supports the following AI models:
+The toolkit supports the following AI models:
 - **OpenAI**: Full support for function calling and tools
 - **Claude**: Handles the unique system message and input_schema requirements
 - **Qwen**: Supports the Qwen API format